kevinnowland/mnist-models/README.md

 # MNIST Models

-This repository houses a pip-installable package that provides some models which are pretrained on MNIST as well as some tools that help simplify working with MNIST.
-The purpose of the repsitory, however, is to demonstrate good habits of writing python that can be put into production.
+This repository houses a pip-installable package that makes available models which are pretrained on MNIST as well as some tools that help simplify working with MNIST.
+The purpose of the repository, however, is to demonstrate good habits of writing python that can be put into production.
 Some of what it is demonstrated is python specific, but much of what we will point out is true across languages.